 The University of Iowa Carver College of Medicine and the affiliated University of Iowa Hospitals and Clinics are well-known nationally for outstanding educational programs.
 Across the university, programs in the health sciences range from medicine, dentistry, nursing, pharmacy, and public health to biochemistry, biology, health and human physiology, medical technology, microbiology, nuclear medicine technology, physical therapy, and radiation sciences.
 Iowa also offers a graduate-level physician assistant degree program.

 Requirements for undergraduate admission to the university vary depending on your area of study.
-Review our Areas of Study to see the requirements associated with the major you seek.
+See our Areas of Study for specific requirements associated with the major you seek.

 Admission to the MD Program